Dragon & Tiger Qigong as

 Please note that enrollment is limited, and we will not save you a space until we receive your payment.

 If we have run out of space when you try to register, as soon as you can please email us (firstname.lastname@example.org) to let us know.
-If there is sufficient interest, we will offer another section of the workshop on the same day.
+If there is sufficient interest, we will offer another section of the workshop on the following day.

 If you pay for the workshop and are not able to attend due to an illness, emergency, or other circumstances beyond your control, then we will refund the fee you paid, minus a $10 administrative fee.